Niloy-Majumder/Notes/Docker.md

 Docker is a platform that enables developers to package and deploy applications along with their dependencies in isolated and portable containers, enhancing consistency across different environments.
-These containers offer efficient resource utilization and simplified deployment processes.
+These containers offer efficient resource utilisation and simplified deployment processes.

 ---